Hanging Rocks: Battle of Hanging Rocks Pass

-A major skirmish, known as the Battle of Hanging Rocks Pass, took place at Hanging Rocks on Tuesday morning September 24, 1861.
+A major skirmish, known as the Skirmish at Hanging Rock Pass, took place at Hanging Rocks on Tuesday morning September 24, 1861.
 The skirmish took place between the Confederate Hampshire Militia led by Colonel Angus William McDonald and several companies of Union troops under the command of Colonel Cantwell of the 82nd Ohio Infantry.

 On the evening of September 23, 1861, Colonel McDonald received information that Union forces planned an attempt to pass through the gap at Hanging Rocks early the next morning.
 Upon learning of this, McDonald and his 26 other men of the Hampshire Militia climbed to the top of Hanging Rocks in the early morning of September 24 in preparation for the arrival of Union troops.
 McDonald also sent a scouting party down the South Branch on the night of September 23.

 Hanging Rocks was a strategic location during the American Civil War.
 Troops traveling between Romney and points north, including Cumberland and Green Spring, naturally utilized the Romney and Cumberland Pike at the base of Hanging Rocks.
 In addition, the shallow nature of the South Branch at Hanging Rocks created a crossing which allowed for a secondary connection of the Romney and Cumberland Pike to the Northwestern Turnpike at Mechanicsburg via Fox Hollow.

 Upon taking to the summit, McDonald and his men piled boulders at the precipice of Hanging Rocks' cliffs to hurl at Union troops marching on the pike below.
 The Confederates completed their preparations by daybreak.
 McDonald instructed his men to be careful not to mistake their returning scouting party for the advancing Union troops.

 Shortly after daybreak, Union cavalry (a company of Ringgold Cavalry) crossed the ford on the South Branch at the north end of Hanging Rocks pass and its columns marched onto the pike below the awaiting Confederate militiamen.
 Initially, the Confederates atop the rocks lay flat trying to ascertain through the fog whether the approaching cavalry was their returning scouting party.
 The Union troops at the base of Hanging Rocks were naturally suspicious of the strategic location and were on high alert as they crossed the ford and made their way onto the pike.
 The Union troops noticed heads of the Confederate militiamen peering over the cliffs and fired upon them.
 The Confederates responded to the firing by hurling the boulders onto the road below causing the Union cavalry to hastily retreat down the pike and across the ford.
 In their hasty retreat, several of the Union cavalry ran over their infantrymen forcing them into the river, where at least five drowned.

 Sergeant H. B. Hedge of the Ringgold Cavalry Company made the following record in his journal about the incident:

 The bodies of approximately a dozen Union soldiers were interred in the sand of the South Branch's western bank following the skirmish.
 High water the following Saturday September 28 washed additional bodies down the river which were also retrieved from the South Branch and buried.